Hckmar9/TheSoundWell/README.md

 I wanted to use something free of adds and without needing to add my information.
 There are a lot of great apps, we should support them, BUT, I wanted to create mine, this is for educational purposes.
-I'm, planning to add more features soon.
+I'm planning to add more features soon.
 Sounds credits to [ZapSplat](https://www.zapsplat.com/)

 ![Vue.js](https://img.shields.io/badge/vuejs-%2335495e.svg?style=for-the-badge&logo=vuedotjs&logoColor=%234FC08D)